SPECFEM/specfem2d/README_POROELASTIC.txt

 snapshot_rho_kappa_mu*****
 snapshot_rhop_alpha_beta*****
 which are the primary moduli kernels and the phase velocities kernels respectively.
-Edit and use plot_snapshot.csh located in UTILS/adjoint to generate kernels plot.

 Note: At the moment, adjoint simulations do not support anisotropy, attenuation, and viscous damping.